Posts

 Image

-The Soul’s Triumph in A Tale of Two Cities by Charles Dickens (1859) “Will You Hold My Hand, I Am Afraid?” - The Soul’s Triumph in A Tale of Two Cities Charles Dickens’ A Tale of Two Cities is set against the French Revolution, a time when mobs ruled the streets and the guillotine fell daily.
+The Soul’s Triumph in A Tale of Two Cities by Charles Dickens (1859) A steady hand at the edge of darkness—where sacrifice redeems a life once thought wasted Charles Dickens’ A Tale of Two Cities is set against the French Revolution, a time when mobs ruled the streets and the guillotine fell daily.
 It tells of two men who are outwardly very different but strangely connected: Charles Darnay, an honorable French nobleman who renounces his privileges, and Sydney Carton, a brilliant but wasted English lawyer who believes his life amounts to nothing.
 Both men love the same woman, Lucie Manette.
 She chooses Darnay, and Carton, though heartbroken, remains close to her as a loyal friend.
 Over time, he quietly resolves: though squandered, his life may yet be redeemed if he can lay it down for those she loves.
 That moment comes when Darnay is condemned during the Revolution.
 Carton, who looks strikingly similar to him, switches places and takes his death sentence.
 Thus, Lucie is spared w...

 Weekday Musings – The Problems We Love to Have